Pacifism in the United States: Civil War

-After the election of Abraham Lincoln in November 1861, the Deep South cotton states led by South Carolina, seceded from the union and established a new Confederate States of America.
-A civil war was imminent, and a large fraction of public opinion, especially in the north, decried the horrors of an imminent war with massive depth suffering and destruction.
+After the election of Abraham Lincoln in November 1860, the Deep South cotton states led by South Carolina seceded from the union and established a new Confederate States of America.
+A civil war was imminent, and a large fraction of public opinion, especially in the North, decried the horrors of an imminent war with massive suffering and destruction.
 The peace movement had weakened greatly in the 1850s, as it used violence to stop the return of runaway slaves and supported the violence in Kansas.
 Remaining pacifists called for peaceful separation, as did many prominent civic leaders of both parties North and South.
-Merle Curti notes the traditional rhetoric of pacifism was seldom heard.
+Merle Curti notes that the traditional rhetoric of pacifism was seldom heard.
 Instead the pacifists said non-violence only applied to international affairs.
 They tolerated or engaged in violence to defend the nation, repress insurrection, and free the slaves.
 With the Confederate artillery attack on Fort Sumter in April 1861, the mood in the North decisively changed, bringing a hyperpatriotic emphasis on defending the United States in the name of American nationalism.
 The abolitionist movement had long contained a powerful pacifist element, led by William Lloyd Garrison.
 After Sumter the abolitionists called for an intensive total war to destroy slavery once and for all.
-The peace movement, had weakened in the 1850s and was no practically dead, apart from a large faction of Quakers.
-For the rest of 1861 opposition to the war, in both North and South, was scattered and often violent; it was based on politics not pacifism.
+The peace movement had weakened in the 1850s and was now practically dead, apart from a large faction of Quakers.
+For the rest of 1861 opposition to the war, in both North and South, was scattered and often violent; it was based on politics, not pacifism.